• Skip to primary navigation

 Barley tea from a store-bought tea bag (Single-use, usually Korean)

-• Make as you do your regular tea.
-Put the tea bag in a mug, add some hot water to wash the tea bag then throw it away.
+• Make it the way you do your regular tea: Put the tea bag in a mug, add some hot water to wash the tea bag then throw it away.
 Add approximately 1 Cup of hot water to the same mug and tea bag, allow to steep then drink and enjoy.

 • You can top up the water in the mug once done, but successive cups tend to be quite diluted.